Dragon Moon: Plot

 There, she learns that many years ago, Hei Lei's dragon keeper had abandoned him for a woman and that his girlfriend, in her old age, had then betrayed the location of the dragon haven to a band of dragon hunters for three pieces of gold.
 They had killed many of the dragons in hibernation.
 Only Hei Lei, the black dragon, was awake and attacked the hunters just in time.
 Still, they managed to get away with many dead dragons in their hands, with only a handful escaping.
 Ping is distraught as she watches Kai pick up many of the wild dragons' habits and feels him slowly drawing away from her.

 During a moon gathering, Kai and Hei Lei end up in a fight, and Kai, who wins, is revealed to be a "dragon of five colors" (green, yellow, black, white, and red).
 A "dragon of five colors" will automatically assume the position of leader (and no one can challenge them, as the dragons formerly had none).
-Ping eventually wins the trust and friendship of all the dragons, but realizes that she does not belong with the other dragons, and decided to leave, despite Kai's wish for her to stay till spring.
+Ping eventually wins the trust and friendship of all the dragons, but realizes that she does not belong with the other dragons, and decides to leave, despite Kai's wish for her to stay till spring.
 She is taken away from the Haven, and dropped in an empty grassland, where she is rescued by Hei Lei, who she manages to convince to go back to the Dragon Haven.
 The book ends with Ping beginning a new life with Jun, as she saw in one of her visions of her future.

 Sequel

 Carole Wilkinson wrote a short prequel called Dragon Dawn.
 Based on Danzi's past, it does not mention Ping or any recent characters in it except for a few minors.
+A sequel to Dragon Moon, titled Blood Brothers, was released in 2012.